shanshan950/Hi-C-data-preprocess/documents/Fastq-to-FragmentContact.Tissue_example.md

 #### check read length:
 ```
 for file in `ls *_1.fastq`;do echo $file `cat $file | head -2 | tail -1 | wc -c`; done`` # Different read length, therefore using 36bp for mapping for a fair processing
+# We chose 36bp as read length because the shortest read length for this example is 36bp.
 ```
 #### Edit the path to bowtiepath and path to lib and fragment bed file
 ```